ceph/ceph-ansible/docs/source/osds/scenarios.rst

 OSD Scenario
 ============

-As of stable-3.2, the following scenarios are not supported anymore since they are associated to ``ceph-disk``:
+As of stable-4.0, the following scenarios are not supported anymore since they are associated to ``ceph-disk``:

 * `collocated`
 * `non-collocated`

-``ceph-disk`` was deprecated during the ceph-ansible 3.2 cycle and has been removed entirely from Ceph itself in the Nautilus version.
-Supported values for the required ``osd_scenario`` variable are:

-At present (starting from stable-3.2), there is only one scenario, which defaults to ``lvm``, see:

-* :ref:`lvm <osd_scenario_lvm>`

-So there is no need to configure ``osd_scenario`` anymore, it defaults to ``lvm``.

 Since the Ceph luminous release, it is preferred to use the :ref:`lvm scenario
 <osd_scenario_lvm>` that uses the ``ceph-volume`` provisioning tool.
 Any other
 scenario will cause deprecation warnings.

+``ceph-disk`` was deprecated during the ceph-ansible 3.2 cycle and has been removed entirely from Ceph itself in the Nautilus version.
+At present (starting from stable-4.0), there is only one scenario, which defaults to ``lvm``, see:

+* :ref:`lvm <osd_scenario_lvm>`

+So there is no need to configure ``osd_scenario`` anymore, it defaults to ``lvm``.

 The ``lvm`` scenario mentionned above support both containerized and non-containerized cluster.
 As a reminder, deploying a containerized cluster can be done by setting ``containerized_deployment``